Todaime/popcorn-dataset/README.md

                 "id": "id of the textual entity",
                 "mentions": [{
                               "value": "textual value of the mention"
-                              "begin": "offset of the begin of the mention in the text as integer", "end": "offset of the end of the mention in the text as integer" },
+                              "start": "offset of the begin of the mention in the text as integer", "end": "offset of the end of the mention in the text as integer" },
                              ...
                             ],
                 "type": "entity type as a string",
-                "formatted_value": "formatted value if the entity is an attribute" },
+                "value": "if the entity is an attribute with a formatted value" },
                ...
               ],